Symphony No. 3 (Schumann): Models

 In general, Schumann used Beethoven's symphonies as the main model for his symphonic writing, but he also used Franz Schubert's Ninth Symphony and Felix Mendelssohn's symphonies and concerti as points of reference.
 In particular, he used Mendelssohn as an example of how "songlike forms can be integrated into developmental themes."
 In his survey on Schumann's symphonies, Brown suggests that the main models for his Third Symphony are Beethoven's Third and Sixth Symphonies, and Hector Berlioz's Symphonie fantastique.

 Just as the second movement of Beethoven's Sixth Symphony depicts a flowing brook, the second movement of Schumann's Third Symphony is a musical depiction of the flowing river Rhine.
 In both pieces, this imagery is due to the flowing eighth notes in a wave contour.
 One of the clearest differences between Beethoven's and Schumann's approaches to using programmatic elements in their symphonies is that Beethoven actually left a title to his second movement: "Szene am Bach" (Scene at the brook).
 Schumann also originally left a title which translated to "Morning on the Rhine", but that was removed before publication.

 Schumann's reason for removing the title was his belief that providing the extramusical program would force a certain opinion of the music upon the listener.
 This is supported by the following quote from Schumann: "If the eye is once directed to a certain point, the ear can no longer judge independently."
 Schumann also once said that "we must not show our heart to the world: a general impression of a work of art is better; at least, no preposterous comparisons can then be made."

 Mahler's reorchestration

-The symphony was reorchestrated by Gustav Mahler, who thinned out and lightened the textures while allowing for the increased possibilities of the brass instrumentation of a late 19th/early20th century orchestra.
+The symphony was reorchestrated by Gustav Mahler, who thinned out and lightened the textures while allowing for the increased possibilities of the brass instrumentation of a late 19th/early 20th century orchestra.

+Recordings

+Of the 1972 recording by Wolfgang Sawallisch with the Staatskapelle Dresden, one critic wrote that "with such splendid standards of music making, recording and presentation, this is a benchmark issue which fully justifies its self-generated accolade among the pantheon of 'Great Composers of the Century.'"